alphagov/government-service-design-manual/service-manual/the-team/workingwithspecialists.md

 ---
 layout: default
-title: Working with specialists and specialist suppliers
+title: Working with specialists and suppliers
 subtitle: How people outside government can help build your service
 category: the-team
 type: guide